+Baker House is a 90 day residential treatment facility.
 The program involves evidenced based practices with an emphasis on stages of change, motivational enhancement, cognitive behavioral change, relapse prevention planning, and individual, group, and family counseling.
-Most individuals stay at Baker House for two to three months based upon individual progress and needs.
 We are used to working with individuals with meth problems, co-occurring disorders, and individuals in the criminal justice system.
 Many of our individuals are mothers and Fathers whose children are temporarily in the custody of DHS and therefore, we are willing to become a part of that multidisciplinary team.

 - Baker House has certified staff providing drug and alcohol groups daily.

 - Individuals meet with their primary drug and alcohol counselor a minimum of once a week.